Last Updated Date: January 10, 2026

 Then her parents split, and everything unraveled.
 She’s caught in the crossfire—bouncing between households, shouldering their meltdowns, and suffocating under expectations she can no longer meet.

-Raw, unflinching, and ultimately hopeful, Straight A’s is an unforgettable YA novel about depression, pressure, anxiety, and the invisible weight teenagers carry.
+Raw, unflinching, and ultimately hopeful, Straight A’s is a gripping book about depression, anxiety, academic pressure, and the invisible weight teenagers carry.
 If you’ve ever searched for a story that truly understands the darkness—and dares to find light—this is it.

 All the Bright Places by Jennifer Niven

-“You are all the colors in one, at full brightness.” ― Jennifer Niven, quote from All the Bright Places
+“You are all the colors in one, at full brightness.” ― Jennifer Niven from All the Bright Places

 Theodore Finch has more than a touch of the blues.